MicrosoftDocs/learn/learn-pr/azure/defender-iot-deploy-sensor/includes/4-exercise-deploy-software-to-appliance.md

 ## Install Defender for IoT software

-To start the software installation open your virtual machine.
+To start the software installation, open your virtual machine.

 ### Configure the virtual machine